Yilun1/django_image_annotation_web/readme.md

 because I only used var instead of let or const, there are warnings but it works fine，

 as for how to use the tool, please refer to the demo video and the tutorial text file

+I have also put the description of how to use the annotation tool below, it's the same as the tutorial text file

 **How to run:**